bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 :::
 :::

-::: {#outline-container-org1725e6a .outline-3}
+::: {#outline-container-org80c0c62 .outline-3}
-### [7.1.]{.section-number-3} Read and Write a /proc File {#org1725e6a}
+### [7.1.]{.section-number-3} Read and Write a /proc File {#org80c0c62}

 ::: {#text-7-1 .outline-text-3}
-We have seen a very simple example for a /proc file where we only read the file /proc/helloworld.
+We have seen a simple example for a /proc file where we only read the file /proc/helloworld.
 It\'s also possible to write in a /proc file.
 It works the same way as read, a function is called when the /proc file is written.
 But there is a little difference with read, data comes from user, so you have to import data from user space to kernel space (with copy\_from\_user or get\_user)